This DPA is structured as follows:

-- The data processor shall process personal data only on documented instructions from the data controller, unless required to do so by Union, Member State or Swiss law to which the processor is subject.
+- The data processor shall process personal data only on documented instructions from the data controller, unless required to do so by Applicable Data Protection Laws to which the processor is subject.
 Such instructions are specified in Section A. Subsequent instructions may also be given by the data controller throughout the duration of the processing of personal data.
 Such instructions shall always be documented.

 - The data processor shall immediately inform the data controller if instructions given by the data controller, in the opinion of the data processor, infringe applicable Union, Member State or Swiss data protection provisions.

 The data processor shall process the personal data only for the specific purpose(s) of the processing, as set out in Section A.

 - Processing by the data processor shall only take place for the duration specified in Section A.